What Is Surrealism? How Art Illustrates the Unconscious

 This moving experience prompted Krasnyansky to begin illustrating his emotion through his art with masked characters, reminiscent of the focus on the automatic recording of thoughts that shaped the Surrealist paintings of the 1920s.

 While Krasnyansky’s shapes are decidedly distinct, the masked figures represent “a multiplicity of faces” that the artist says represents how people adapt and change in different situations.

 While Surrealist art does not fit into a neat box determined by a checklist of commonalities, its focus on automatism and the unconscious mind that motivated the original masters of the 1920s continues to impact the works of modern-day artists and creators.

 From the abstract and colorful shapes of Miró’s etchings to the composed, mysterious paintings of Krasnyansky, Surrealist artwork captures the imaginations of art lovers and collectors across the world.

-If you’re interested in collecting Surrealist art or want to know more about artists who specialize in Surrealism, contact our gallery team at 1-800-521-9654, ext.
+If you’re interested in collecting Surrealist art or want to know more about artists who specialize in Surrealism, register for our weekly live online auction or contact our gallery team at 1-800-521-9654, ext.
 4 or at firstname.lastname@example.org